 The scholarship is transferred to the Friends of Tonga Local Program Manager who will personally pay the associated fees to assure that all donations are appropriately handled.
 FOT will receive receipt of payment which will be posted in our annual financial report to ensure transparency and fidelity.

-Thanks to your generous donations we were able to award 11 scholarships!
+Thanks to your generous donations we were able to award 13 scholarships in 2020.
 To learn more about the 2020 scholarship recipients or to support their continued education, please click here.

 The 2020 Friends of Tonga Scholarship is now closed.
 To view the 2020 application, eligibility requirements, and instructions click here.

 To promote better understanding of other cultures and provide meaningful writing practice, Friends of Tonga connects Tongan schools to schools in the U.S. Students will write letters back and forth to share information about their culture and lifestyle.

 So far, Friends of Tonga is exchanging letters with three US Schools in Maryland and Colorado, and Tongan schools in Fahefa, Kolonga, Mu'a and the Tongan side school.
 Tongan and American students have been enjoying exchanging letters and learning about the cultures in the other countries.

 FOT would love to expand this program to more Tongan and international elementary schools.
 We are currently looking for 2 Tongan Elementary classes, 1 Tongan Middle School, and one American Kindergarten If you are interesting in participating in this project please use the "contact us" link or at email@example.com!
 If you are interested in learning more, check out our Pen Pal Resource Page.